What You Have to Prove to Win Your Slip and Fall Claim

 People, when facing a lawsuit, will always search for ways of shifting blame to their accusers.
 In a slip and fall claim, you should expect the party at fault and their insurance provider to do the same, arguing that you are partly or wholly at fault for the accident and resulting injuries.

 It is an argument founded on the principles of ‘comparative fault‘, a legal concept that states use to address contributory negligence and comparative negligence laws.
-The rules might differ from one state to the next and impact the victim’s chances of getting the maximum compensation if found partly or entirely liable for the accident.
+The rules might differ from one state to the next and impact the victim’s chances of getting compensation if found partly or entirely liable for the accident.

 In states where contributory fault rules apply, the victims of slip and fall accidents can be disqualified from getting compensation if found to bear a percentage of blame for the accident.
 Conversely, victims in a state with comparative negligence rules will have their compensation revised based on their degree of responsibility for the accident.
 For instance, a victim might be awarded $100,000 for the slip and fall injuries but will only get $75,000 because they were found to be 25% at fault for the accident.
 It is crucial to speak with a personal injury attorney who knows your state’s laws to ensure you are even eligible to receive compensation.